Understanding your Aid

 National Merit Finalists

 National Merit Finalists who win either a National Merit or National Achievement Scholarship from the National Merit Scholarship Corporation or another corporate sponsor are able to use this scholarship at Olin College, and will be identified as National Merit Scholars.
-Finalists who designate Olin College as their first choice college, but do not receive a NMSC or corporate-sponsored scholarship, will be designated as Olin National Merit Scholars.
-Olin National Merit Scholars will be awarded a $1000 scholarship, renewable for three years, funded by Olin College.
+Finalists who designate Olin College as their first choice college, but do not receive a NMSC or corporate-sponsored scholarship, may be designated as Olin National Merit Scholars.
+Olin National Merit Scholars will be awarded a $1000 scholarship for four years, funded by Olin College.
+The student must submit renewal paperwork to National Merit each year for continued eligibility.

 We encourage all students to pursue outside scholarships to help meet their annual student contribution.
 It is our policy to use the first $3500 of outside scholarships received to meet your student contribution and reduce the amount you may need to borrow.
 If you receive need-based grants AND receive outside aid in excess of $3500, we will be required to reduce Olin Need Based Grant to avoid receipt of need-based funds in excess of your financial need.